 To improve air quality and protect the health of residents we have drawn up a draft action plan to improve the air quality in this area.
-We’d like you to take part in our consultation over the options we’re considering.
+We have just finished consulting with local residents about the plan and will publish the results of this shortly.

-You can read the Air Quality Action Plan here.
+You can read the draft Air Quality Action Plan here.

 We have written to all the businesses and residences in the nearby area and invited them to respond to the suggestions in the action plan.